 Architrex structural Ipe wood tiles and Black Locust tiles can be easily installed over sloping or uneven substrates using adjustable height pedestals placed under each corner of the tiles.
 Structural wood tiles are primarily designed as an alternative to more time consuming and expensive installations with straight run deck planks laid over wood bearers.
 The pedestal system greatly simplifies installation and resolves problems where no ‘permanent’ structures are permitted or where there are concerns that building materials may damage waterproof membranes.

-The installation procedure for Architrex structural wood tiles is basically similar to installation of porcelain pavers on pedestal systems as described here.
-However the wood tiles are supplied with a slot cut in each corner enabling a special screw and washer component to be inserted.
+Installation of Architrex structural wood tiles is similar to installation of porcelain pavers on pedestal systems as described here with the primary difference that Ipe wood tiles are supplied with a slot cut in each corner enabling a special screw and washer component to be inserted.
 The screw is invisibly screwed into the pedestal head with the washer holding down the corner of the pedestals to “lock down” the tiles onto the pedestal, ensuring a safe, secure and level surface.
 At present, Black Locust tiles are not supplied with this corner slot.

 If any tiles need to be cut, it is very important that the structural integrity of the tiles is maintained.
 This may require relocating one (or two) of the support battens and re-attaching these to the slats from the underside of the tile.
 It may also be necessary to drill and countersink additional holes when re-inserting screws.